 Monetary and non-monetary valuation methods might be used to estimate the value of the same thing.
 For example, the monetary value of a forest might be estimated by comparing the value of trees in the forest to the value of trees sold in a market.
 A non-monetary value might also be used to provide a sense of the relative importance of the trees by estimating the value of the trees as air purifiers.”

-For more information on valuation techniques, see pp. 21-22 and Appendix B (p.
-86) of the report.
+For more information on valuation techniques, see page 21-22 and Appendix B (page 86) of the report.